 We will pay for this proxy solicitation.
 Our officers and other regular employees may solicit proxies by mail, in person or by telephone or telecopy.
 These officers and other regular employees will not receive additional compensation.
-The Company does not currently intend to retain a third party proxy solicitor for the Annual Meeting, but may later elect to do so.
+The Company intends to retain a third party proxy solicitor for the Annual Meeting, and estimates the cost of such solicitor to be approximately \$7,500 plus expenses.
 We will reimburse banks, brokers, nominees, custodians and fiduciaries for their reasonable out-of-pocket expenses incurred in sending the proxy materials to beneficial owners of the shares.